 Classes

-• In the LMH class, road and prototype-based hypercars with closed roofs are permitted.
+• Road and prototype-based hypercars with closed roofs are permitted to compete in the Hypercar class.

-• All vehicles can have an optional hybrid drive with ERS (energy recovery system).
+• All vehicles can have an optional hybrid powertrain with ERS (energy recovery system).

 Minimum weight